NCATSTranslator/ReasonerAPI/MigrationAndImplementationGuide1-4.md

 This guide is split into two major sections.
-The first section focusses on ARA's.
-The second section focusses on KP's.
+The first section focuses on ARAs.
+The second section focusses on KPs.

 # TRAPI 1.4 Migration and Implementation Guide - ARA